naotoo1/Prototype-based-feature-selection-with-the-Nafes-Package/README.md

 # Prototype-based Feature Selection with the Nafes Package
 [Nana A. Otoo](https://github.com/naotoo1)

+This repository contains the code for the paper Prototype-based Feature Selection with the Nafes Package (under construction)

 ## Abstract
 This paper introduces Nafes as a prototype-based feature selection package designed as a wrapper